How to write a long fantasy series - Swan Tower

 A Song of Ice and Fire, by contrast, was supposed to be a trilogy.
 Then a quartet.
 Then a sextet.
 Then A Dance With Dragons got too long, so Martin split it and now the series is a septet.
 In a recent interview, he said it might run to eight books instead.
 Step by step, I can see him walking into the same swamp Jordan got lost in.

-Tom Smith discusses this in his essai Zeno’s Mountains, wherein he cites David Eddings saying that a man who’s never walked a mile has no real sense of how far a mile is.
+Tom Simon discusses this in his essai Zeno’s Mountains, wherein he cites David Eddings saying that a man who’s never walked a mile has no real sense of how far a mile is.
 Most of us learn how much Stuff goes into a novel by writing one; we learn how much Stuff goes into a trilogy by doing the same.
 How many of us ever write more than one seven- or nine- or ten-book series, though?
 Jordan never got a chance to learn from his first attempt and do better the second time.
 Martin likely won’t, either.

-Smith says, “I do not know of any general solution to this problem; perhaps no general solution is possible.”
+Simon says, “I do not know of any general solution to this problem; perhaps no general solution is possible.”
 I say there is a solution, and its name is Discipline.

 As answers go, it isn’t perfect; keeping your series confined within its intended boundaries may result in a less satisfying arc for various plots than you would get if you let them stretch out to their fullest.
 But letting them stretch may very well be detrimental to other aspects of the story.
 Keep one eye always on the larger picture, and know what must be accomplished by the end of the current book for you to remain on schedule.